alamimran613/Interview-Questions/README.md

 Welcome to the **Ultimate Interview Questions Repository**! 🎯 This repository is designed to help job seekers, students, and professionals prepare for technical and non-technical interviews.

 ## 📌 About This Repository
-This repo contains a curated collection of **interview questions and answers** from various domains, including:
+This repo contains a curated collection of **real interview questions** that students and professionals have actually faced during interviews. 🚀

 🔹 **DevOps & Cloud** ☁️ (AWS, Azure, GCP, Kubernetes, Docker, Terraform, Ansible, CI/CD, etc.)
 🔹 **Programming & Scripting** 💻 (Python, JavaScript, Java, C++, Bash, etc.)